a11ywatch/a11ywatch/README.md

 ### Getting Started

-Check out [docs](https://github.com/A11yWatch/a11ywatch-docs) for instructions on how to get started.
+Check out [DOCS](https://a11ywatch.github.io/a11ywatch-docs/docs/getting-started) for instructions on how to get started.

-### Development

-Fore more information checkout [getting-started](https://a11ywatch.github.io/a11ywatch-docs/docs/getting-started)

-1. `docker-compose -f development.yml up`

 ### Services